gjkrediet/Fossil_Dutch_Weather/README.md

 # Fossil_Dutch_Weather
 Description only.
-Apps and sources are coming soon
+Apps and sources are not fully woking.
+Crashing with latest firmware.
+WIP

 App for Fossil Hybrid HR with info from Dutch buienradar and KNMI
 ## Description